ovh/public-cloud-examples/landing-zone/deployments/opnsense-ha-existing-project/README.md

 On the first `tofu apply`, one of the three possible AZ pairs (a+b, a+c, b+c) is drawn at random and pinned in the state.
 It only changes if you change `region`.
 No further configuration required.

-### Mono-AZ regions — hypervisor anti-affinity only
+### Mono-AZ regions examples — hypervisor anti-affinity only

 `GRA11` · `SBG7` · `BHS5` · `WAW1` · `DE1` · `UK1`